 - Reaction to sedation — Sedation may affect breathing, heart rate, and blood pressure.
 During the procedure, you will be monitored closely and treated appropriately if any complications from sedation arise.

 - Perforation — The gastroscope may cause a tear in the lining of the oesophagus, stomach, and duodenum and will require surgery to repair.

-What can I expect for my Gastroscopy in Singapore?
+What can I expect during my Gastroscopy in Singapore?

-Before gastroscopy begins, the mouth and throat will be anaesthetised with a gargle or spray.
+Before the gastroscopy begins, your mouth and throat will be numbed with an anaesthetic gargle or spray.
 Any removable dentures will also be taken out.

-If you choose to be sedated, a light sedative will be administered intravenously and this will make you go into a sleep-like state for a short period of time.
+If you choose to be sedated, a light sedative will be administered intravenously making you go into a sleep-like state for a short period of time.

 Due to the use of sedatives, adequate monitoring for safety in the form of pulse oximetry, blood pressure, and visual cues of respiratory rate and effort will be performed.

-You will be placed in a left lateral decubitus position.
+You will be placed in a left lateral decubitus position, which means that you will need to lie on your left side.
 A protective ring or a bite block is placed between the teeth to ensure that your mouth remains open during the procedure and to allow easy gliding of the gastroscope.

-During the procedure, a small amount of air may be delivered to visualise the oesophagus and stomach better.
+During the procedure, a small amount of air may be delivered to visualise the oesophagus and stomach clearly.

-The oesophagus and stomach linings are examined for any unusual images such as redness, inflammation, bleeding, and ulcers.
+The oesophagus and stomach linings are examined for any abnormalities such as redness, inflammation, bleeding, and ulcers.
 A tissue sample may also be obtained for further evaluation.
-Certain medical conditions such as bleeding and narrow passages may also be treated during the procedure.
+Certain medical conditions, such as bleeding and narrow passages, may also be treated during your gastroscopy in Singapore.